Kamal-2500/Delivery-System/README.md

    - Authentication: Requires a valid JWT token.

 4. **Book Delivery API**:
-   - Functionality: Books a delivery with the provided pickup and drop locations.
+   - Functionality: Books a delivery with the provided delivery id.
-   - Input Validation: Checks for the presence and validity of the required fields (pickup location, drop location, package details).
+   - Input Validation: Checks for the presence and validity of the required fields (delivery id).
    - Authentication: Requires a valid JWT token.

 5. **Cancel Delivery API**:
    - Functionality: Cancels a delivery before it is picked up.
-   - Input Validation: Checks for the presence and validity of the delivery ID.
+   - Input Validation: Checks for the presence and validity of the booking id.
-   - Authentication: Requires a valid JWT token and checks if the user is the one who booked the delivery.
+   - Authentication: Requires a valid JWT token.

-6. **Get Order Status API**:
+6. **Check Delivery Status API**:
    - Functionality: Retrieves the status of a delivery.
-   - Input Validation: Checks for the presence and validity of the delivery ID.
+   - Input Validation: Checks for the presence and validity of the booking ID.
    - Authentication: Requires a valid JWT token.

 ## Input Validation